gorkemu/twitter-clone/README.md

 # Features

-- Sign up with email and password
+- Sign up with email and password or Google provider object
 - Log in / log out
 - Upload / change avatar
 - Send tweets with and without images